- letting each feature be a cluster

-Select at least two samples ( () or ()) or an experiment ().
+Select a number of samples ( () or ()) or an experiment () and click Next.

-Clicking Next will display a dialog as shown in figure 27.87.
+This will display a dialog as shown in figure 27.76.
 The hierarchical clustering algorithm requires that you specify a distance measure and a cluster linkage.
-The distance measure is used specify how distances between two features should be calculated.
-The cluster linkage specifies how you want the distance between two clusters, each consisting of a number of features, to be calculated.
+The similarity measure is used to specify how distances between two samples should be calculated.
+The cluster distance metric specifies how you want the distance between two clusters, each consisting of a number of samples, to be calculated.

 - Euclidean distance.
 The ordinary distance between two points - the length of the segment connecting them.
 If

 then the Euclidean distance between